 Dinner, Drinks and Dancing

-For a quiet, more laid back drink we love finding a corner table in one of the bars in the large hotels like The Balmoral, The Scotsman or The George.
-But if you fancy a good old-fashioned pub crawl, then head to Edinburgh’s famous Grassmarket.
-You’ll love bouncing from pub to pub, enjoying the banter and the fun.
+For a quiet, more laid-back drink we love finding a table in one of the city’s grand hotel bars such as The BalmoralThe Scotsman or The George.
+But if you fancy a good old-fashioned pub crawl, then head to Edinburgh’s famous Grassmarket where you can wander from pub to pub, enjoying the banter and fun.

 Love live music?
-Whether you relish seeing up-and-coming bands in small city bars or can’t get enough of watching some of world's top performers in large venues, they’ll be a music event in Edinburgh for you.
-Find out more in our Guide to Live Music in Edinburgh >
+Whether you relish seeing up-and-coming bands in small city bars or can’t get enough of watching some of the world’s top performers in large venues, they’ll be a music event in Edinburgh for you.
+Find out more in our Guide to Live Music in Edinburgh

 Sunday Morning